The absence of young people and young families makes it hard to implement the necessary changes needed to create sustainable church health.

 All episodes will be posted here on the website, and are also available wherever you listen to podcasts.

-Hosted by Caralee Culpepper and Dale Sellers, our executive director, and a former small church pastor, our 95Network podcast is a wealth of information specifically for small-church pastors—delivered in a candid, kind, and concise way.
+Hosted by Dale Sellers, our Executive Director, and a former small church pastor, our 95Network podcast is a wealth of information specifically for small-church pastors—delivered in a candid, kind, and concise way.
 We cover pressing topics in modern ministry, annual trends, and more.